gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We would like to thank the following community members for making contributions to this release of Gradle.

-* Uladzimir Mihura - provide first-class support for JUnit @Category (GRADLE-2111)
 * Marcin Erdmann - added the ability to schedule one task to always run after another, without adding a hard dependency.
+* Andrew Oberstar - added the jacoco code coverage plugin.
+* Uladzimir Mihura - provide first-class support for JUnit @Category (GRADLE-2111).

 We love getting contributions from the Gradle community.
 For information on contributing, please see [gradle.org/contribute](http://gradle.org/contribute).